 This chart will summarize torpedo cost changes by comparing the new torps’ economic efficiency compared with the old ones:

-You will notice that the Mk.2 and Mk.3 have enjoyed large gains in their economic efficiency (damage per MC).
-Meanwhile, the Proton torpedo has increased in cost, to compensate for its increased range (see more below on changes to Protons).
+You will notice that the Mk.2 and Mk.3 have enjoyed large improvements in their economic efficiency (cost per damage).

 Mk.3 torps are still unfortunately significantly less efficient to build than the Mk.4 — but they are now in useful territory.
 If, for example, you want to save duranium, you can build your ships with Mk.
 3 launchers, which cost only 1 duranium each instead of 4.
 This can be useful in situations where you don’t intend to use them for combat much (e.g. building a D7 to drop clans, or a disposable shield-scratcher).